 2. Have you developed any other websites for companies in my industry?

-Even if you see industry experience on their website, have them show you examples of work they’ve done for your industry and walk you through the design and development process they used.
+Even if you see industry experience on their website, ask for examples of work they’ve done for your industry.
+Have them walk you through the design and development process they used.

 3. Can I meet the team that would be working on my website?